gto76/comp/README.md

 JUMP a15
 ```

-### Assembly code with variables changed to absolute adresses
+### Assembly code with variables changed to absolute addresses
 ```
 READ a14
 ADD a13